In philadelphia and online across pa

 Get Support

-We’ll use creative and experiential approaches to understand the root of your issues and bring unconscious patterns into awareness.
+We’ll use creative and experiential approaches to understand the root of your food and body issues, and bring unconscious patterns into awareness.

 Together, we’ll develop the tools you need to manage daily stress outside of the therapy room, and cultivate self-acceptance.